scirop/soda-machine/README.md

 5. In case the soda is repeated, we add a numeric suffix, e.g. pepsi_1, pepsi_2 etc
 6. Soda names are entered manually for creation and deletion operations

-Run the following command if the application is being run for the first time
+Run the following before spinning up the app, to create the initial db

 ```
-python3 app.py create
+python3 models.py
 ```

 Run the following for subsequent runs